Undergraduate Academics

-Sarah Lawrence College’s filmmaking and moving-image arts (FMIA) is a rigorous intellectual and creatively vibrant program where students are free to select classes without the confinement of majors.
-Through a wide range of classes, we offer students the opportunity to imagine themselves as a community of storytellers who are willing to take risks and break boundaries.
-With classes in screenwriting for film and television and hands-on production courses in narrative fiction, documentary/nonfiction, experimental, and animated film, students define and resolve artistic, historical, and analytical problems on their own while also learning to work in collaboration.
+Sarah Lawrence College’s filmmaking and moving-image arts (FMIA) is a rigorous intellectual and creatively vibrant program where students are free to select courses without the confinement of majors.
+Through a wide range of courses, we offer students the opportunity to imagine themselves as a community of storytellers who are willing to take risks and break boundaries.
+With courses in screenwriting for film and television and hands-on production courses in narrative fiction, documentary/nonfiction, experimental, and animated film, students define and resolve artistic, historical, and analytical problems on their own while also learning to work in collaboration.

 Faculty